vbilopav/CodeFirstConfig/README.md

 WriteLine(MyConfigurableModule.Config.Value3); //outputs "4"
 ```
 There you go.
 You just write your code as you would normally do, and declare class as configurable.

-You can do it by inhert `ConfigManager` class or by composition, or dedicated `ConfigManager`
+You can do it by inhert `ConfigManager` class or why not directly via `ConfigManager<MyConfigurableModule>.Config`  or by class composition, or any way you like.
-so you could have clean inheritance structure.
+`ConfigManager<MyConfigurableModule>.Config` will configure generic class on demand.

 So, the whole idea is to just write code, don't worry about configuration files.